-Benton Blaine, Joseph Beasley Co-Author Area Development Article on Building Local Consensus for Big-Box Projects
+Joseph Beasley Co-Authors Area Development Article on Building Local Consensus for Big-Box Projects

-In the September 2022 issue of Area Development magazine, vice president Benton Blaine and assistant vice president Joseph Beasley of MWC’s infrastructure and economic development team co-authored “Gaining Community Approval for Your Next Big-Box Project”, detailing the steps companies and developers should take to gain community approval for a big-box project.
+In the September 2022 issue of Area Development magazine, assistant vice president Joseph Beasley of MWC’s infrastructure and economic development team co-authored “Gaining Community Approval for Your Next Big-Box Project”, detailing the steps companies and developers should take to gain community approval for a big-box project.

 Local governments have been pushing back on big-box distribution centers, as localities have focused on projects with a larger taxable investments and a greater number of higher paying jobs, they noted.
 Additionally, opposing residents may exert political pressures on governing boards with criticism of heavy truck traffic, industrial building aesthetics and environmental impacts.

-“There is no magic wand or silver bullet to mitigate the risk that a company faces against these criticisms and pressures.”
-Blaine and Beasley noted.
+“There is no magic wand or silver bullet to mitigate the risk that a company faces against these criticisms and pressures,” the article noted.
 “However there are steps that a company may take to first understand the risk associated with a site, effectively navigate these challenges and secure a strategic location for its project.”
 The strategies include collecting data and performing due diligence at the start; securing nondisclosure agreements to secure confidentiality from competitors; identifying an architect, general contractor and freight forwarder with local knowledge; and engaging a state or regional economic development agency.